Sponsored by Mexican Insurance Store’s A++ Rated Mexican Car Insurance.

 Though much smaller, another important Aztec destination is Tepozteco, located in Morelos.
 The site features a temple dedicated to the god of Pulque.
 Pulque, you might ask, is an alcoholic drink made from the fermented sap of the maguey plant.
 The drink features a milky unfiltered consistency with a taste of sour yeast and is making a surprising comeback in many parts of Mexico.

 If you’re looking for a site off the beaten path, visit Los Guachimontones about 25 miles due east of Guadalajara.
 These pyramids are unique as they are round.
 Except for a small pyramid in Mexico City, these are the only known round pyramids in the world.
 This site is a UNESCO World Heritage Site and has wonderful interpreters who offer insight and a glimpse into the life of those living here two thousand years ago.

-Regardless of whether you choose an off-road, colonial, archeological, or a beach trip, Mexico remains a phenomenally rich destination.
-It is very easy to travel on your own by driving, so long as you adhere to sensible safety guidelines and purchase quality Mexican car insurance.
+Whether you choose an off-road, colonial, archeological, or beach trip, Mexico remains a vibrant destination.
+It is straightforward to travel on your own by driving, so long as you adhere to sensible safety guidelines and purchase quality Mexican car insurance.
 Some simple rules include not traveling at night or straying off into unknown regions without an invitation or recommendation.
 Travel with respect and an open mind.
 Keep all this in mind, and you’re bound to have a rewarding and memorable experience.